agam778/RealmeInfoBot/README.md

-# realmebot
+# RealmeInfoBot
-A Telegram bot for getting codename of realms devices, and vice versa
+A Telegram bot for getting codename of realme devices, and vice versa